"Lispr vs Wispr Flow: an honest comparison"

 Wispr Flow is built as a complete product.
 A well-funded team has put real work into the experience, and it shows in polish and in the breadth of what it does.
 If you want a dictation tool that is more than a single gesture — one with more surface area and more capability — Wispr Flow is built for that.

 Lispr is intentionally narrow.
-It does one thing: push-to-talk dictation at the cursor, in any Mac app.
+It does one thing: push-to-talk dictation at the cursor, in any app on your Mac or Windows PC.
 There are no modes to choose, no models to pick, no settings to learn beyond which microphone to use.
 Some people will find that thin.
 Others will find it exactly right — the whole appeal is that there is nothing to manage.

 This is less a quality gap than a difference in philosophy.
 Wispr Flow gives you a full-featured product.
 Lispr gives you a small one that gets out of the way.